Aleksandr Sokurov

 The Marquis wanders through the huge, opulent hallways and rooms of the palace, and admires the paintings and the sculptures, occasionally escorted by the director of the Hermitage (playing himself, and introduced as a friend of the narrator, and one of the few characters who can see and hear the narrator).
 When the director of the museum and the Marquis discuss the paintings, it is really two centuries that talk to each other.
 Besides, the Marquis is more interested in bashing the Russian people, whom he calls "lazy" and accuses of plagiarism, of borrowing both Europe's art and Europe's mistakes.

 Now the Marquis meets the young officers and young ladies entering the palace from the main staircase.
 He approaches an elderly lady who is caressing a sculpture, and she offers to guide him to a painting, but the painting cannot be found.
 Two sailors interrupt them.
 Then the staff of the museum ask the Marquis to leave because the museum is closing.
 The Marquis simply moves to another room and attacks a shy visitor.
 The narrator begs the evil Marquis to leave the poor man alone.
 Soldiers invite the Marquis to leave.
 The Marquis finds himself in front of a mysterious door.
 The narrator begs him not to open it.
 The Marquis opens it and finds himself outside, in the cold, facing a man who just finished building his own coffin.
-The narrator explains that Russia went to war with Germany (the self-made coffin may be a reference to the fact that Stalin helped Hitler).
+The narrator explains that Russia will go to war with Germany (the self-made coffin may be a reference to the fact that Stalin helped Hitler).

 Children are playing in the hallway.
 Catherine II wants to walk outside.
 Her faithful servant tries to stop her, but she insists.
 They disappear in the long, snow-covered street, running faster and faster.